 So for now, I choose horses (and all my other 4-legged loves).

 Gina and Flame galloped around the inside edge of the arena as if they were one.
-It had taken several months for Gina to gain the confidence to even ride the magnificent red stallion, but Renata had insisted.
-At first Gina would only ride Flame if Renata were present.
-Renata would stay on the ground in the arena and instruct Gina.
-Eventually Gina gained the confidence to take Flame out on the trails and Renata would ride her trusty gelding Blaze, so Flame would stay calm.
+It had taken several months for Gina to gain the confidence to even ride the magnificent red stallion, but Antonia had insisted.
+At first Gina would only ride Flame if Antonia were present.
+Antonia would stay on the ground in the arena and instruct Gina.
+Eventually Gina gained the confidence to take Flame out on the trails and Antonia would ride her trusty gelding Blaze, so Flame would stay calm.
 Flame and Blaze had a close bond because they were born within a month of each other at their original home in Dubai.
-The half brothers were a gift given to Renata by a sheikh she had met during her time in Paris working for Louis Vuitton.
+The half-brothers were a gift given to Antonia by a sheikh she had met during her time in Paris working for Louis Vuitton.

 Chet started laughing.
 Laughing at her, the way they always did at Dale City High…

 A week had gone by and during that time the video had gone viral, well, viral among Dale City High students anyway.
 Gina found herself where she often did after being subjected to the almost daily humiliation that was Dale City High.
 She was crying into Timmy, the golden pony’s, neck while he silently consoled her.
 She felt something press into her back and turned to find Flame offering his muzzle for a kiss.
 His best friend, Blaze, watched the trio from a short distance away.

 Timmy was in the paddock with the two chestnut Arabians recuperating from an eye infection.
 The brothers loved the pony because he had been their caretaker when they first arrived at the ranch to help them get adjusted.
 Timmy had a knack for calming other horses and was often utilized for his “nursemaid” capabilities.